iaceene/Born2be_Root/README.md

 # What is AppArmor?

 AppArmor ("Application Armor") is a Linux kernel security module that enables system administrators to restrict a program's capabilities using profiles.
 These profiles define what the program can do (e.g., network access, file permissions).
 AppArmor provides **Mandatory Access Control (MAC)**, supplementing traditional Unix **Discretionary Access Control (DAC)**.
+**How AppArmor works**
+AppArmor, short for Application Armor, is a kernel security module for Debian-based Linux distributions that allows you to define per-application security profiles.
+These profiles restrict what system resources an application can access, effectively creating a sandbox around each application.

 ---
 # User Management